zhackzey/IntersectNav/readme.md

 # IntersectNav Benchmark

 Repository to store the IntersectNav Benchmark for CARLA driving simulator.
 The agent needs to navigate through dense intersections and interact with pedestrians at crosswalks.
+### Refer to the [video](http://www.poss.pku.edu.cn/OpenDataResource/IntersectionNav2022/video.mp4) associated with our paper for more information.
+### Here is an alternative [URL](https://drive.google.com/file/d/1NZyRRMsLFZ4ejQZhcd1DFIBUt1izzj0p/view?usp=sharing).
 ## Requirements

 ### Installation of CARLA simulator